Louis-YuZhao/deep-metabolic-imaging-indices/README.md

 # deep-metabolic-imaging-biomarker-
 code for paper titled "Differential diagnosis of parkinsonism with deep metabolic imaging biomarker"

-finished by Yu Zhao, University of Bern and Technical University of Munich
+by Yu Zhao, University of Bern and Technical University of Munich

 last modified 07.21.2020